jaog1992/42Urduliz/ft_printf/README.md

 Acronym  | Variable convertion
 ------------- | -------------
-%c  | 1 chr
+%c  | Chr
-%s  | 1 string
+%s  | String
-%p  | 1 void * in hex format
+%p  | void * in hex format
-%d  | 1 Number in dec format
+%d  | Number in dec format
-%i  | 1 Integer in dec format
+%i  | Integer in dec format
-%u  | 1 Unsigned Integer in dec format
+%u  | Unsigned Integer in dec format
-%x  | 1 Number in hex format in lowercase
+%x  | Number in hex format in lowercase
-%X  | 1 Number in hex format in uppercase
+%X  | Number in hex format in uppercase
 %%  | Prints the '%' symbol